danielgavrilov/techsoc/README.md

 #### Fields

 - `title` - Make it descriptive.
-If the event is associated with a project (or an event series), they will appear before of the title, so do not repeat the project name.
-(Bad: `Android Project - Session 2`.
-Good: `Session 2: UI Prototyping`)
+If the event is associated with a project (or an event series), they will appear before of the title, so do not repeat the project (or series) name.
+(Bad: `Android Project - Session 2!`.
+Good: `Session 2: UI Prototyping`).
+Avoid using exclamation marks.

 - `series_id` (optional) - It should match the `id` property of a series (series are defined in `_series` folder).
 Specify only if the event is part of an event series (common ids are `tech-talks`, `socials`, `hackathons`, `office-tours`)